2.19 Provisions Contingent Liabilities and Contingent Assets

 (C) Information about major customers

-There is no income from customers in current year.
+There is no revenue from operation (excluding other operating income) in the current year.
 In the previous year, revenue from operation (excluding other operating income) pertain to sale of transferrable development right / land is related to one customer.

 2 The sensitivity analysis presented above may not be representative of the actual change in the defined obligations as it is unlikely that the change in assumptions would occur in isolation of one another as some assumption may be correlated.